 Token Age Consumed (TAC) is a reliable on-chain indicator that signals significant changes in market conditions.
 This metric assigns higher value to coins that have been held for a longer duration, compared to those recently acquired.

 Spikes in the Token Age Consumed (TAC) chart indicate the movement of tokens that have been dormant for a considerable period.
 The underlying assumption is that long-term holders and experienced traders usually make well-informed decisions based on thorough analysis and deep market understanding.
 Therefore, it can be extremely beneficial to monitor when these individuals begin to transfer their holdings.

-These events can often add volatility to the token’s short-term price action.
-Whether that’s “up” or “down” volatility is unique to each case, but a TAC spike is always a nudge to pay attention.
+Such events can introduce volatility to the token’s short-term price action.
+The direction of this volatility, whether upward or downward, is unique to each situation.
+However, a spike in TAC is always a prompt to pay closer attention.

-Just look at Bitcoin's Token Age Consumed chart for the past 6 months.
-Nearly every major blimp came at either signalled an imminent correction (red), or came at the very bottom of the rally (green):
+Consider Bitcoin's Token Age Consumed chart for the past six months.
+Almost every significant peak either signaled an impending correction (red), or occurred at the lowest point of the rally (green):

-Here’s the same pattern observed in an altcoin: all of Bancor's (BNT) recent spikes in Token Age Consumed either correlated with rising downward pressure (red) or signalled a bounceback (green):
+The same pattern can be observed with an altcoin.
+For instance, all recent spikes in Bancor's (BNT) Token Age Consumed either correlated with increasing downward pressure (red) or signaled a rebound (green):

-One more for good measure - here's Aragon's Token Age Consumed chart, correlating squarely with major changes in price action:
+For further illustration, here's Aragon's Token Age Consumed chart, which aligns closely with major changes in price action:

-From a fundamental perspective, spikes in Token Age Consumed are one of the most reliable volatility markers in crypto.
-When a lot of 'old money’ begins to move, there's nearly always a good reason for it.
-Whatever it is - you want to know when it happens.
+From a fundamental standpoint, spikes in Token Age Consumed are among the most reliable indicators of volatility in the crypto market.
+When a substantial amount of 'old money' starts to move, there's almost always a significant reason behind it.
+Being aware of these movements as they occur is crucial.